 \section{Abstract}

-This expository paper deals with the Diamond Lemma for ring theory, which is proved in the first section of G.~M.~Bergman, The Diamond Lemma for Ring Theory, Advances in Mathematics, 29 (1978), pp. 178--218.
+This expository and review paper deals with the Diamond Lemma for ring theory, which is proved in the first section of G.~M.~Bergman, The Diamond Lemma for Ring Theory, Advances in Mathematics, 29 (1978), pp. 178--218.
 No originality of the present note is claimed on the part of the author, except for some suggestions and figures.
 Throughout this paper, I shall mostly use Bergman's expressions in his paper.
 In Remarks and Notes, the reader will find some useful information on this topic.